Licensing and Subscription

 Using Multiple Aspose Products

-If you use numerous Aspose products in your application, such as Aspose.Words and Aspose.Cells, here are many useful tips:
+If you use multiple Aspose products in your application, such as Aspose.Words and Aspose.Cells, here are a few useful tips:

 - Set the License for each Aspose product separately.
 Even if you have a single license file for all components, for example, “Aspose.Total.lic”, you still need to call SetLicense separately for each Aspose product that you use in your application.